-What the italians call ragù, is traditionally made from whole chunks of meat that is cooked long enough to fall apart.
+What the Italians call ragù, is traditionally made from whole chunks of meat that is cooked long enough to fall apart.
 The meat fibers mixed with the liquids (i.e tomato sauce), turns into a batter like meat sauce that is absolutely wonderful.
-Pasta Bolognese is a pasta dish with a ragù.
-Nowadays, especially outside of Italy, pretty much any meat sauce mixed with pasta is called pasta Bolognese.
+Pasta bolognese is a pasta dish with a ragù.
+Nowadays, especially outside of Italy, pretty much any simple meat sauce mixed with pasta is called pasta bolognese.
 Even when made from minced meat.
-I guess not even the Italians have time to wait by the stove to make “proper ragù” these days.
+In fact, I guess not even the Italians have time to wait by the stove to make “proper ragù” these days.

-With all that having been said, here’s a straight-forward meat sauce recipe that doesn’t take hours to make.
+With this in mind, here’s a straight-forward meat sauce recipe that doesn’t take hours to make.
 It’s very simple yet flavorsome and rich.
 Mix it with pasta, drizzle some olive oil over it, and you have a wonderful contemporary pasta Bolognese-style dish.
 Cut tomatoes in halves, scrape out the seeds, fill them with the sauce and put them in the oven.
 Now you have a wonderful low carb appetizer.
-Or eat several, and you have a main course.
+You could also eat several, and have a main course.
 Make a dough from wheat flour, mix in some almond flour for flavor and texture, fill pockets with the meat sauce, and you have a home made “hot pocket”.

 - 500 grams of ground beef